Nifrec/eser/README.md

 Other files of interest:
 * [./Signoids.md] : discussion on the design of Signoids.
 * [./TODISCUSS.md] : things to discuss with superviors.
+* [./Expressivity.md] : discussion what kinds of relations StreamGrids can encode.

 ## What is where
 * `StreamGrids/Fold`